-- the landlord cannot give a Section 21 Notice if the property is an HMO and should have a local authority license but s/he has failed to apply
+- your landlord cannot give a section 21 Notice if the property is an HMO, or is in a selective licensing area, and they should have a local authority license but they have failed to make a valid application

-- the landlord cannot give a Section 21 Notice if s/he has not taken the proper steps to protect your deposit including having given you all the information s/he has to give about the tenancy and how the deposit is protected
+- your landlord cannot give a section 21 Notice if they have not taken the proper steps to protect any deposit you have paid to them, including giving you all the information you are entitled to about the tenancy and how the deposit is protected

 The Deregulation Act 2015 made important changes to the requirements for section 21 notices for new tenancies and tenancies which were renewed after 1 October 2015.